mathworks-ref-arch/matlab-dockerfile/alternates/non-interactive/README.md

 docker build -t matlab-non-interactive:R2024b .
 ```

 You can then run the container and use the `matlab-batch` command.
 Test the container by running an example MATLAB command, such as `rand`.
+Use the --init flag in the docker run command to ensure that the container stops gracefully when a docker stop or docker kill command is issued.

 ```bash
 docker run --init --rm matlab-non-interactive:R2024b matlab-batch -licenseToken "user@email.com|encodedToken" "rand"
 ```